Robpol86/sphinx-imgur/docs/usage.rst

     Like :attr:`imgur_target_default_largest` but instead links to the image's page on Imgur by default (with the share buttons, etc).
 Overrides :attr:`imgur_target_default_largest` if both are set.

-.. attribute:: imgur_target_default_gallery

-    *Default: False*

-    Like :attr:`imgur_target_default_largest` but instead links to the albums's gallery on Imgur by default.
-Only applies images or albums (which :rst:dir:`imgur-image` displays the cover image) released to the Imgur gallery, ignored otherwise.
-Overrides :attr:`imgur_target_default_largest` and :attr:`imgur_target_default_page` if all are set and image/album is in the gallery.

 Directives
 ==========